Death-Raider13/MarketHub/text/ADD_ENV_KEYS_GUIDE.md

 # Adding Environment Variables to Your Website

-This guide will help you add the Cloudinary and Paystack keys to your MarketHub e-commerce platform.
+This guide will help you add the Cloudinary and Paystack keys to your FEROMARKETHUB e-commerce platform.

 ## 📋 Environment Variables to Add